amirbawab/OpenCV-cheat-sheet/README.md

 ```

 Find contours in a binary image
-*Note: Shape must be white solid, otherwise it will count it as more than one contour*
+*Note: Shape must be filled in white color, otherwise it will count it as more than one contour*
 ```
 vector<vector<Point> > contours;
 vector<Vec4i> hierarchy;